Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Experiments

 In Figure \ref{plots_experiments_outlier2} the data set consists of 200 points from a Two-moons data set and four outliers added by hand.
 Again, $d$ equals the Euclidean metric.
-Both methods correctly identify the three outliers located quite far apart from the bulk of the data points, and the gap between their values and values belonging to non-outlier data points is large enough to be easily spotted, but fail to identify the outlier located in-between the two moons (yellow point).
-In fact, the estimated lens depth values/probabilities indicate that this outlier might be the unique medoid---which is indeed the case.
+Both methods correctly identify the three outliers located quite far apart from the bulk of the data points, and the gap between their values and values belonging to the ``regular'' data points is large enough to be easily spotted.
+However, both methods fail to identify the outlier located in-between the two moons (yellow point).
+The estimated lens depth values or probabilities indicate that this outlier might be the unique medoid---which is indeed the case.
 For Algorithm \ref{outlier_alg} this has to be expected and stresses the inherent property of the lens depth function, and statistical depth functions in general, of globally measuring centrality.
 In doing so, it ignores multimodal aspects of the data (compare with Section \ref{subsection_relwork_depthfunctions} and Section \ref{section_discussion}) and cannot be used for identifying outliers that are globally seen at the heart of a data set.
-At least for the data set of Figure \ref{plots_experiments_outlier2} this also holds true for the function \eqref{eins_minus_crowdmed}, on which the method by \citeauthor{crowdmedian} is based.
-However, for the function \eqref{eins_minus_crowdmed} this behavior is not systematic as the example of a symmetric bimodal distribution in one dimension as mentioned in Section \ref{subsection_relwork_depthfunctions} shows. \\
+At least for the data set of Figure \ref{plots_experiments_outlier2} this also holds for the function $F$ defined in \eqref{eins_minus_crowdmed}, which the method by \citeauthor{crowdmedian} is based on.
+However, for the function $F$ this behavior is not systematic as the example of a symmetric bimodal distribution in one dimension as mentioned in Section \ref{subsection_relwork_depthfunctions} shows. \\